joshmgrant/eleventy-about-me/src/index.md

 I'm Josh Grant, and this is my site.
 I'm interested in a few different things.

 In technology, I'm mostly interested in software development, in particular software quality and software test automation.
-I like mathematics, art, theoretical biology and Python.
+I like mathematics, art, and Python.

 ## Select Projects